Qabel/qabel.github.io/Qabel-Buffered-Data.md

 #### Module Data

-Each module shall save there configuration in this area.
-The key of JSON Object have to be the name of the module.
+Each module shall save there buffered data in this area.
+The key of JSON object have to be the name of the module.
 The core provides getter and setter method.
-We only provide this version of saving the configuration (for example the sync module will only sync this configuration).